poult-lab/daily-word/english_words_ learning.md

 06.rigorous  [ˈrɪɡərəs]

-[adj] a rigorous analysis. "done carefully and with a lot of attention to detail"
+[adj] a rigorous analysis./After the rigorous review process, 99% papers have received at least 3 reviews, and the conference has accepted 196 regular papers and 205 short papers."done carefully and with a lot of attention to detail"

 [adj] The work failed to meet their rigorous standards. "demanding that particular rules, processes, etc. are strictly followed" -strict-